fortenforge/suggestions-for-running-a-puzzlehunt/README.md

 ## Testsolving

+Testsolving, the process of having unspoiled solvers try out your puzzle, is the most important step in the puzzle writing process.
+Even very experienced puzzle constructors routinely write puzzles which are too difficult to be solved.

+Testsolving not only allows other people to give you valuable feedback, but also proves that your puzzle is actually solvable.
+Writing teams for the MIT Mystery Hunt usually require that all puzzles that end up in the hunt receive two successful, independent, unspoiled testsolves.
+Depending on how many people you have available for testsolving, this might be a high threshold to match, but you should be very wary of including a puzzle in your hunt which has received no successful testsolves.

+If you have a lot of puzzles, puzzle authors, and testsolvers, it can be hard to manage the testsolving process.
+One of puzzletron's most useful features is that it allows testsolvers to independently find a puzzle that they are unspoiled on and testsolve it.
+It also forces testsolvers to writeup a report of their efforts which will get relayed back to the author and editor.

+It can be very hard to resist the temptation to interfere in an ongoing testsolving session for a puzzle that you wrote.
+Nevertheless, it's important to not intervene in any way to replicate the conditions that real solvers will be operating under in your hunt.
+If you must give a hint, try to emulate whatever hint-granting process you've agreed upon for your hunt (i.e. if you plan to have Y/N hints, allow testsolvers to ask you a Y/N question).

 ## Solution Writing

 You want to be able to release well-written solutions to all your puzzles the moment the hunt is officially over.
 As such, writing a solution to your puzzle is the very first step after a puzzle has been successfully testsolved.
 Try to make sure your solution includes data for every step of your puzzle - include all answers to intermediate steps leaving nothing implicit.
 Also, be mindful of the tone you strike when drafting your solution: you want to avoid being condescending or deprecating in any way.

 ## Factchecking

+This process is designed to suss out any errors (trivial or puzzle-breaking) that may exist that neither you nor the testsolvers managed to catch.
+Fact-checking should be done by volunteers (not the puzzle authors themselves).
+It is the factchecker's responsibility to question every assumption and verify every step.
+Fact-checkers must check both the puzzle and the provided solution and make sure they are 100% consistent.

 ## Post-Production